Skip to main content

 About Ontario Tech University

-Modern and forwarding-thinking, Ontario Tech University advances the discovery and application of knowledge to accelerate economic growth, regional development and social innovation.
-We inspire and equip our students and graduates to make a positive impact in a tech-focused world.
+Modern and forward-thinking, Ontario Tech University advances the discovery and application of knowledge to accelerate economic growth, regional development and social innovation.
+Since first opening our doors on September 4, 2003 to a class of 947 students, our vibrant campus is now home to more than 11,000 students and 29,000 alumni who are making a positive impact in a tech-focused world.

 We believe it’s not only about developing the next tech breakthrough.
 Understanding and integrating the social and ethical implications of technology are our key differentiator.

 We adapt to the ever-changing educational landscape by experimenting with the most effective ways to deliver flexible and dynamic learning, giving more choices to more people.
-We provide learner-centred educational options by offering a range of credentials, experiential learning opportunities and sparking entreprenurship activities.
+We provide learner-centered educational options by offering a range of credentials, experiential learning opportunities and sparking entrepreneurship activities.

 Our students enjoy a stimulating campus life experience that includes hundreds of clubs, cultural and community events, recreational opportunities and a growing varsity athletics program featuring basketball, badminton, curling, dance, golf, hockey, rowing, soccer, and women’s lacrosse.